What is HARO?

 The above pitch is then sent to all the people who have signed up to receive the queries.

-Home Renovation Experts/Interior Designers who may find the above query relevant, writes a pitch and submits it to the journalist.
-If the journalist finds the pitch useful, he/she may publish an answer along with the website link.
+Interior Designers Experts who may find the above query relevant, writes a pitch and submits it to the journalist.
+If the journalist finds your pitch useful, he/she may publish the answer along with your website link.

 - Quality Backlinks:

 Most of the link building activities are now outreach based and it requires a lot of time in finding a relevant prospect, creating a relevant linkbait content & pitching them for links.